jaebak/report_package_pins/README.md

 # Description
-Extracts `PACKAGE_PIN` information into a text table from an implemented firmware design in a Vivado project using `report_package_pins.tcl` script.
+Extracts `PACKAGE_PIN` information into a text table file from an implemented firmware design in a Vivado project using `report_package_pins.tcl` script.
-Produces summary latex tables using `analyze_report.py` and text table.
+Produces summary latex tables using `analyze_report.py` and text table file.

 # Example table outputs